bhawdeadlydan/Spark-Metrics/README.md

+# Changed UberProfiler
+As there were some issues , we had to copy the code and make some corrections.

 # Uber JVM Profiler

 Uber JVM Profiler provides a Java Agent to collect various metrics and stacktraces for Hadoop/Spark JVM processes in a distributed way, for example, CPU/Memory/IO metrics.